wojciech-kulik/xcodebuild.nvim/README.md

 You can also check out a sample Neovim configuration that I prepared for iOS development: [ios-dev-starter-nvim](https://github.com/wojciech-kulik/ios-dev-starter-nvim)

+### Swift Packages Development

+This plugin supports only iOS and macOS applications.
+However, if you develop Swift Package for one of those platforms, you can easily use this plugin by creating a sample iOS/macOS project in your root directory and adding your package as a dependency.

 ### DAP Integration

 [nvim-dap](https://github.com/mfussenegger/nvim-dap) plugin lets you debug applications like in any other IDE.
 On top of that [nvim-dap-ui](https://github.com/rcarriga/nvim-dap-ui) extension will present for you all panels with stack, breakpoints, variables, logs, etc.